Social Icons

 Directed by Katsuhiro Otomo

-How this is regarded as one of the best animated sci-fi movies ever is beyond me.
-I say that with all the needed respect to those who rate it as so and I am being literal when I say this is beyond my understanding why anyone will say so.
+How Akira is regarded as one of the best animated sci-fi movies ever is beyond me.
+I say that with all due respect to those who hold it in such high regard, but I genuinely don’t understand why anyone would consider it so.

-The accident awakened Tetsuo’s psychic powers and he was captured, by the same facility which the child he almost hit ran into was from.
-It is from there that Tetsuo’s psychic power grew and he bust out of the facility with only one focus in mind, to find something named Akira and show Kaneda and the rest of the biker crew how strong he is now.
+The accident awakens Tetsuo’s psychic powers, and he is captured by the same facility the child came from.
+Tetsuo’s powers grow rapidly, and he breaks out of the facility with one goal in mind: to find something called Akira and prove his strength to Kaneda and the rest of the biker crew.

-The idea of a future with people having telekinetic powers for me has many angles which this can be spun.
-Then this animated movie focus of when such powers is given to someone who is not mentally able to handle such responsibility is very capturing.
-Challenge I felt this could have been implemented better.
+The idea of a future where people have telekinetic powers is intriguing, and exploring what happens when such powers are given to someone who isn’t mentally equipped to handle them is compelling.
+However, I felt this theme could have been executed more effectively.

 Ghost in the Shell (1995)